seththeriault/ita-matrix-powertools/README.md

 Either add the script into your preferred userscript manager or copy the the RAW-Text into your debug console.
 Using debug console, you may use the shortened minified version.
-(Note: there is no need to re-execute the script on pagechange unless you reloaded the page) (Tip: a userscript manager simplifies saving your settings between sessions)
+(Note: there is no need to re-execute the script on pagechange unless you reloaded the page)

+### Tips ###
+- Installing via a userscript manager simplifies saving your settings between sessions
-You can also create a [Bookmarklet](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks) by creating a Bookmark or Favorite in your browser with the following code as the URL:
+- You can also create a [Bookmarklet](https://support.mozilla.org/en-US/kb/bookmarklets-perform-common-web-page-tasks) by creating a Bookmark or Favorite in your browser with the following code as the URL:

 ```javascript:var scr=document.createElement('script');scr.src='https://rawgit.com/SteppoFF/ita-matrix-powertools/master/script_minified.js';document.body.appendChild(scr);```